 - Ask an expert.
 Put cyber expertise at the centre of your roadmap for your digital transformation.
 Smaller organisations often simply don’t have the highly experienced resource they need to comprehensively scope their cyber status.
 Consulting a cyber specialist at an early stage in the planning process can pay dividends later in terms of time, expense and possibly even reputational damage.

 At SA Group we’re passionate about the benefits of digital transformation for organisations of all shapes and sizes.
-We offer a no strings FREE Cyber Assessment to help you scope the process and identify the risks.
+We offer a no strings FREE Digital Health Check Assessment to help you scope the process and identify the risks.
 Please get in touch for more information.